We’re all looking for an escape from the all-too-familiar four walls of our homes.

 Zoning restrictions in your area will dictate what type of fire pit you can and cannot use, so research your local laws and regulations before making a purchase.

-In Vaughan, wood-burning fire pits and fireplaces (also known as chimineas) are allowed, but they are restricted in Toronto.
+In Vaughan, wood-burning fire pits, fireplaces, and chimineas are allowed, but they are restricted in Toronto.

 Areas that do permit outdoor wood burning can issue temporary fire burn bans when dry weather conditions increase the risk of grass, trees, and other vegetation catching fire.